 Frequently Asked Questions

-Why do you require non-commercial use on the Academic Research product track?
+Why do you require non-commercial use on Academic Research access?

 Twitter believes in the value and impact of the academic research community on the world.
 To support researchers and enable the public good that comes from their work, we’re providing specialized products like full-archive search, increased access, and free or discounted pricing (where applicable).

-Reserving this track for only non-commercial use makes it possible for us to continue serving business customers, while still supporting the public good that comes from research using public Twitter data.
+Reserving this access for only non-commercial use makes it possible for us to continue serving the developer community, while still supporting the public good that comes from research using public Twitter data.

-If I’m using the Academic Research track, but I want my idea to become a business, can I use this track?
+If I’m using Academic Research access, but I want my idea to become a business, can I use it?

-If you’ve been approved to use the Academic Research product track, your access to this track should be used exclusively for non-commercial purposes.
-Once you want to create a monetized service or product with your access to the Twitter API, you will need to apply with a new use case to use the Standard product track or continue using v1.1 endpoints.
-In the coming months, we will introduce a Business product track with endpoints and features that best support business needs.
+If you’ve been approved to use Academic Research access, your access should be used exclusively for non-commercial purposes.
+Once you want to create a monetized service or product with your access to the Twitter API, you will need to sign-up for Essential access and, if you need more, upgrade to Elevated access for your new use case.

-If I don’t fit all of the qualification criteria for the Academic Research product track, what can I use instead?
+If I don’t fit all of the qualification criteria for Academic Research access, what can I use instead?

 Are grants, funding, and donations to complete research considered to be a form of monetization?